 Documents to send to email@example.com:

-while the selections for the second round and the third round will take place in October, 2018.
+while the selections for the second round will take place in October, 2019.

 In line with the number of available places, admission to the program is granted according to the position on the list of qualified candidates, drawn up on the basis of the total score awarded at the end of the admissions process.